gromacs/gromacs/doxygen/usinglibrary.md

 true until the planned reorganization of the `legacyheaders/` subdirectory is complete.

+The header version.h (installed as `gromacs/version.h`) provides defines that calling code can use to check the exact (released) version of \Gromacs that installed the headers.

 This Doxygen documentation only covers part of the API.
 In particular, nearly all of `include/gromacs/legacyheaders/` is undocumented, as well as code recently moved from there.